jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 ```
 {% endtab %}

-Generate the keys for your core node
+Generate the keys for your core node.

 {% tab title="offline" %}
 ```bash